CQCL/tierkreis/docs/source/tutorial/loop.md

 (in this case the counter `i` and the `value`) plus a special boolean output called `should_continue` that tells the loop when to finish.

-The loop body increments the counter `i`, adds `step` to the `value` and checks if `i` has met the bound.
+In our example the loop body increments the counter `i`, adds `step` to the `value` and checks if `i` has met the bound.